 A rapidly progressive form of BOOP exists that can progress from symptom onset to acute respiratory failure in only a few days.
 This form of BOOP may be associated with an underlying fibrotic process.

-A diagnosis of BOOP may be made based upon a clinical evaluation, a detailed patient history, identification of characteristic findings, and specialized tests such as x-ray studies, especially a high-resolution chest computed tomography or HRCT , pulmonary function studies that includes a diffusing capacity test, and often a lung biopsy for microscopic tissue analysis The HRCT scan shows “ground glass” densities that are often triangular in shape with the base of the triangle along the chest wall and the airways can often be seen in the ground-glass opacities.
+A diagnosis of BOOP may be made based upon a clinical evaluation, a detailed patient history, identification of characteristic findings, and specialized tests such as x-ray studies, especially a high-resolution chest computed tomography or HRCT, pulmonary function studies that includes a diffusing capacity test, and often a lung biopsy for microscopic tissue analysis.
+Lung biopsy may be via conventional transbronchial biopsy which frequently captures the diagnosis, transbronchial cryobiopsy which is newer and recovers a larger bit of tissue or in selected cases, open lung biopsy.
+The HRCT scan shows “ground glass” densities that are often triangular in shape with the base of the triangle along the chest wall and the airways can often be seen in the ground-glass opacities.

 The rapidly progressive form of BOOP is treated with intravenous corticosteroid medication and sometimes with Cytoxan.
 Individuals wit. secondary BOOP may improve after treating the underlying condition.
 Additional treatment is symptomatic and supportive.

 For individuals who do not respond to steroid therapy, other agents have been used including cyclophosphamide, erythromycin in the form of azithromycin, and Mycophenolate Mofetil (CellCept).
 These agents have been beneficial to individuals with BOOP on a case-by-case basis reported in the medical literature (anecdotally).
 However, research is needed to determine the long-term safety and effectiveness of these potential treatment options for individuals with BOOP.